 - Talented in martial arts

-Externally our criteria will look specifically at:
+Externally our criteria will look specifically at any of the following:

 - Extraordinary home situations

 - Income in households below £13,000 per year

 - Specific and formally recognised needs

 - Referrals from establishments such as schools and foster associations